Shelter - New Home Construction

 • Quickly acquire, transport, and install modular buildings, at a charitable rate, to provide office, commercial, or residential spaces immediately.

-• Acquire building materials and construction labour, at a charitable rate, to support a massive construction effort beginning in the 2025 summer season.
+• Acquire building materials at a charitable rate, to support a massive construction effort.

-• Work with cargo shippers to get the material to the towns before the construction season begins, again at charitable rates.
+• Work with cargo shippers to get the material to the communities before the construction season begins, again at charitable rates.

 • Employ certified companies to build the homes and pay them to employ local residents as apprentices to provide jobs and much needed skills to help the community become self-sustaining.